Kenny Jay

-Kenny Benkowski (March 27, 1937 – February 2, 2023), better known by his ring name, Kenny "Sodbuster" Jay, was an American professional wrestler, best known for his appearances with the American Wrestling Association.
+Kenneth John Benkowski (March 27, 1937 – February 2, 2023), better known by his ring name, Kenny "Sodbuster" Jay, was an American professional wrestler, best known for his appearances with the American Wrestling Association.

 Jay primarily performed as a jobber.
 He was often paired with fellow AWA jobber Jake "The Milkman" Milliman in tag team matches.
 During his career, he was known for his stiff wrestling style.

 Early life

 Kenny Jay was born on March 27, 1937, in Holdingford, Minnesota.
 Kenny was a natural athlete in high school, lettering in both football and shot put.
 When he graduated from high school in 1955, he moved to Milwaukee, Wisconsin, where he found employment as a factory worker.

 Professional wrestling career

 Early career; military service

 His first match was at the Southside Armory for John Hinds.
 Before long he was working larger venues at the Marigold Arena in Chicago.
 His wrestling career took a hiatus when he joined the U.S. Army for a two-year stint.